Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Damage: 2d8 (slashing)

-Resistances (%): 100 Fire; 100 Cold; 100 Electricity.
+Resistances (%): 100 Fire; 100 Cold; 100 Electricity 100 Poison.
 Immunities as any undead.
 Cannot be turned.
 Can only be hurt by weapons +1 or better.
 Movement 18.
+Bonus to Initiative (+10).
+Immune to Enchantment/Charm.

 ---